IzzySoft/Adebar/doc/hints.md

       what's going on (and don't think it got "stuck").
 By default, this is enabled.
 To disable, set it to `0`.
 To increase verbosity, place a higher number (currently used are values from 1 to 3).
+    * `USE_ANSI`: Using ANSI sequences, *Adebar* can highlight important parts of the progress output: e.g. mark error messages red, titles bold, etc.
+      This is fine for interactive use, but might not be wished in scripts.
+      Set it to `0` to disable (Default: `1`, i.e. enabled)

 ## Shared Storage